tinashe13/Rover/README.md

 5 1 E
 ```
 This output indicates that the first rover ended up at position (1, 3) facing north, and the second rover ended up at position (5, 1) facing east.

+# Design Decisions

+The solution consists of three classes: Plateau, Position, and Rover.
+The Plateau class represents the rectangular plateau on Mars and has a method for checking whether a given position is valid.
+The Position class represents the position of a rover on the plateau and includes its x and y coordinates and orientation.
+The Rover class represents a robotic rover and includes its current position, a reference to the plateau on which it is exploring, and methods for executing instructions to move the rover.

+To handle the input and output of the program, I used the asp.net Razor view templates to render a front-end and send data to the backend controller using HttpPost request